Rahul, Priyanka slam BJP govt in UP over poll violence | Politics

 Rahul, Priyanka slam BJP govt in UP over poll violence

-The Congress on Saturday slammed the BJP government in Uttar Pradesh over incidents of alleged violence and misbehaviour with women during the filing of nominations for block panchayats chiefs, with party leader Rahul Gandhi saying that violence has been renamed masterstroke in the state.Congress general secretary Priyanka Gandhi Vadra alleged that the BJP had crossed all limits to stop the nomination of a woman in the polls.A few years ago, a rape victim raised her voice against a BJP MLA and an attempt was made to kill her and her family.
+The Congress on Saturday slammed the BJP government in Uttar Pradesh over alleged violence and misbehaviour with women during the filing nominations for block panchayat chiefs, with party leader Rahul Gandhi derisively saying violence has been renamed masterstroke in the state.Congress general secretary Priyanka Gandhi Vadra alleged that the BJP had crossed all limits to stop the nomination of a woman in the polls.A few years ago, a rape victim raised her voice against a BJP MLA and an attempt was made to kill her and her family.

 - Country: